-Ian visits and reads applications for the District of Columbia, Illinois, Maryland, Vermont, Virginia and Essex County of Massachusetts.
+Ian visits and reads applications for the District of Columbia, Maryland, Vermont, Virginia and Essex County of Massachusetts.
 Ian also reads applications for all International students residing abroad and within the United States.

 What is your favorite thing about Emmanuel College?